eeyribas/SpiderGame/README.md

 glut.h  --> $(MSDevDir)....\VisualStudio\include

-Running: By placing the glut32.dll file from the glut-3.7.6-bin folder into the "Debug" or "Release" folder of your compiled output, the examples will run without errors.
+Running: By placing the glut32.dll file from the glut-3.7.6-bin folder into the "Debug" or "Release" folder of your compiled output, the spider game will run without errors.

 Game Controls: The spider moves with the arrow keys on the keyboard.